Large-scale Monte Carlo simulations for zeros in character tables of symmetric groups: New data and conjectures

 Table~\ref{table approx 10^6} records the approximations of $z_I(S_n),z_\II(S_n),z(S_n)$ for $n=10,20,\ldots,150$.
 Here and in subsequent tables, our approximations for $z_I(S_n),z_\II(S_n),z(S_n)$ are rounded to the number of decimal places shown.

 We also ran the same Monte Carlo experiment at a lower resolution for $z(S_n)$ using $10000$ samples (instead of $10^6$) for each $n$ up to $200$.
 We kept the resolution for $z_I(S_n)$ and $z_\II(S_n)$ at $10^6$ samples.
 The results are shown in Figure~\ref{MC all types up to 200}.
+(See also Table~\ref{t3}.)